Skip to content

 3. Run the models and save in the results variable.

-4. Run a evaluation for the fitted models and save on metrics variable.
+4. Evaluate the fitted models and save the metrics in the metrics variable.

-5. Return the plots for the fitted models.
+5. Generate the plots for the fitted models.

-6. Get the coefficients for each model fitted.
+6. Retrieve the coefficients for each fitted model.

 Available models